Before talking about tasting, we have to go over basic understanding of pu erh tea notes. Notes of pu erh tea are mainly from three different sources;

 The bitterness of Pu'er tea is mainly from the tea itself and chemical changes that occur in the manufacturing process.
 The bitter substances appearing in the tea itself include polyphenols, catechins, tea tannins, caffeine, etc. About 85% of caffeine contained in the alkaloids will be dissolved in the tea when brewing in hot water.
 The astringency of tea is from tea tannins.
-Pu'er tea is made from big leaf tea.
+Most of Pu'er tea is made from big-leaf tea.
 The contents of Yunnan big leaf tea are richer than other teas, so the bitter taste of Pu'er tea is relatively heavier.
 But after years of natural aging, bitterness and astringency will slowly turn into smoother and sweeter.

 In old time, wild arbor tea was extremely bitter that could not be drinkable.
 After being through the long cultivation by older generations, the "wild type" tea has transformed to "cultivated" tea today.

 Good quality raw Pu'er tea often has the feel of “bitter in the mouth and sweet in the throat”.
 Tea with heavier astringency, bitter and astringent tastes are instantly felt by the taste buds, but disappear quickly, returning into sweet; tea with weak astringency, bitter and astringent taste are subsided slowly or not subsided at all.
 Good quality Pu'er tea will taste sweeter in the subsequent brewings.